[Windows] Automatically delete log files that are no longer needed on a regular basis

 /M to search for the file (in this case, a file with the extension ".log"),

-/C to execute any command, and
+/C to execute an arbitrary command, and

-forfiles command help FORFILES [/P pathname] [/M search mask] [/S] [/C command] [/D [+ | -] {yyyy/MM/dd | dd}] Description: File (or ) and run the command on that file.
-This is useful for using batch jobs.
-Parameter list: /P pathname Indicates the path to start the search.
-The default folder is the current running directory (.). /M search mask Search for files by search mask.
-The default search mask is '*'. /S Tells forfiles to also process subdirectories (eg "DIR /S"). /C command Indicates the command to execute for each file.
-Enclose the command string in double quotes.
+forfiles Command Help FORFILES [/P pathname] [/M search mask] [/S] [/C command] [/D [+ | -] {yyyy/MM/dd | dd}] Description: Selects a file (or set of files) and runs a command on that file.
+This is useful for batch jobs.
+Parameter List: /P pathname Indicates the path where the search should begin.
+The default folder is the current working directory (.). /M search mask Search for files by search mask.
+The default search mask is '*'. /S Tells forfiles to process subdirectories as well (e.g. "DIR /S"). /C command Indicates the command to run for each file.
+The command string must be enclosed in double quotes.
 The default command is "cmd /c echo @file".
-The following variables can be used in the command string: @file - returns the name of the file. @fname - Returns the file name without extension. @ext - Returns only the file extension. @path - Returns the full path of the file. @relpath - Returns the relative path of the file. @isdir - Returns "TRUE" if the file type is a directory, "FALSE" if it is a file. @fsize - Returns the size of the file in bytes. @fdate - Returns the date the file was last modified. @ftime - Returns the last modification time of the file.
-If you use special characters on the command line, specify the characters in hexadecimal code in the format 0xHH (for example, 0x09 for tab). "cmd /c" is required before CMD.EXE's internal commands. /D Date Selects files whose last modified date is on or after the specified date (+) or on or before the specified date (-) using the format "yyyy/MM/dd".
-Or, select files whose last modified date is "dd" days later or "dd" days before the current date.
+The following variables can be used in the command string: @file - Returns the name of the file. @fname - Returns the file name without the extension. @ext - Returns only the file extension. @path - Returns the full path of a file. @relpath - Returns the relative path of a file. @isdir - Returns "TRUE" if the file type is a directory, or "FALSE" if it is a file. @fsize - Returns the size of a file in bytes. @fdate - Returns the last modified date of a file. @ftime - Returns the last modified time of a file.
+If you use special characters on the command line, specify the characters in hexadecimal code in 0xHH format (e.g., a tab is 0x09).
+Internal CMD.EXE commands must be preceded by "cmd /c". /D Date Selects files whose last modified date is on or after (+), or on or before (-), the specified date, using the format "yyyy/MM/dd".
+Alternatively, selects files whose last modified date is "dd" days after or before the current date.
 Valid "dd" values are between 0 and 32768.
 If not specified, "+" is used by default. /?
-Display help or usage information.
+Displays help or usage

 "cmd /C Del /S @path"